CORE4/fulmar/README.md

 So what does this all mean?

-If you still have your deploy:test task you can now deploy a first version of you files.
+If you still have your deploy:test task you can now deploy a first version of your files.
 Probably create the "data" dir first and put a file in to see what happens.
 Fulmar will sync you project into a temporary directory ("temp_dir") and then copy it the the releases directory with the current timestamp as a directory name.
 So in this case, a directory like "/tmp/releases/2015-04-27_123456" will be created.
 Fulmar will then look of shared/data exists and if not, copy it from the releases directory.
 Shared directories in releases will be deleted an symlinked to shared.
 So you want to list all directories which are filled by you web application (images uploaded from the cms, etc).

 Then you can build up the cache or whatever needs to be done within that directory before putting it live.
 This last step is not yet covered in our little deployment task.
 So: